frederic-perez/AmE-dictionary/data/dictionary.md

 __Gordian knot__ :two::hammer:
 __gorge__ _v_ :two::hammer: (gorging)
 __gormandize__ _v_ Overeat or eat immodestly; make a pig of oneself.
+__gorp__ _n_ A mixture of nuts, raisins, dried fruits, seeds, or the like eaten as a high-energy snack, as by hikers and climbers.
 __gorse__
 __gory__
 __gosling__ _n_ :two: __1__ A young goose. __2__ A naive or inexperienced young person.